Welcome to our review of the popular Sky Bet betting site carried out in May 2022.

 Sky Bet offers a variety of ways for customers to get in touch.
 There is no generic Contact Us form to fill in, but you’ll have access to a live chat facility or telephone number, as well as access to the company Twitter account and Facebook Messenger.
 Alternatively, just email [email protected].

-As always though, asking a question in a public forum like Twitter is likeliest to gain a quick response!
+As always though, asking a question in a public forum like Twitter is the likeliest to gain a quick response!

 If you use Sky Bet, you’re unlikely to need support in locating stakes, odds, rules of the site or other basic necessities to play the betting market.